Michigan Laws on Service Dogs and Emotional Support Animals

 • the handler's ability to control the horse

-• whether the horse is housebroken, and
+• whether the horse is "housebroken," and

 • whether allowing the horse into a specific facility compromises legitimate safety requirements.

-Neither the ADA nor Michigan's service animal law includes what are often referred to as "emotional support animals": animals that provide a sense of safety, companionship, and comfort to those with psychiatric or emotional disabilities or conditions.
-Although these animals often have therapeutic benefits, they are not individually trained to perform specific tasks for their handlers.
-Under the ADA and Michigan law, owners of public accommodations are not required to allow emotional support animals, only service animals.
-These laws also don't apply to pets.
+Neither the ADA nor Michigan's service animal law includes what are often referred to as "emotional support animals" (ESAs).
+ESAs are animals that provide a sense of safety, companionship, and comfort to people with psychiatric or emotional disabilities or conditions.
+Although these animals often have therapeutic benefits, they aren't individually trained to perform specific tasks for their handlers.

 Which Public Accommodations Must Allow Service Animals